JetBrains/guide/site/java/tutorials/analyzing-dependencies/dependency-analyzer/index.md

 ## Open the Dependency Analyzer

-We can open the Dependency Analyzer from the Maven or Gradle tool window by clicking the **Analyze Dependencies…** button.
+We can open the Dependency Analyzer from the Maven or Gradle tool window by clicking **Analyze Dependencies…**.
 This will open the Dependency Analyzer showing the Resolved Dependencies on the left and their Usages on the right.

 ![Analyze Dependencies button](analyze-dependencies-button.png)